Here's How to Upgrade Your iPhone Lock Screen in iOS 16

 This story is part of Focal Point iPhone 2022, CNET's collection of news, tips and advice around Apple's most popular product.

-The iPhone is getting a revamped lock screen, with photos, widgets and some fresh new styles.
-The new lock screen will come with iOS 16, the next version of the iPhone operating system that's being released on Monday, Sept.
-12.

-Apple revealed iOS 16's release date as part of its "Far Out" event on Wednesday Sept.
-7, where the company unveiled the iPhone 14, AirPods Pro 2, Apple Watch Series 8 and Apple Watch Ultra.
+iOS 16, the latest mobile operating system for the Apple iPhone, was released to all compatible iPhones on Monday.
+While the new upgrade is full of cool features, perhaps the biggest is a new customizable lock screen.

-The new features you'll get when you upgrade your iPhone to iOS 16 will let you automatically rotate through images, enable filters, change the font type and color, add widgets and more.
-If you've been waiting for the opportunity to break free from Apple's traditionally limited personalization capabilities, your time has nearly arrived.
+The new lock screen on iPhones with iOS 16 will let you automatically rotate through images, enable filters, change the font type and color, add widgets and more.
+If you've been waiting for the opportunity to break free from Apple's traditionally limited lock-screen options, your time has arrived.

-The iOS 16 public beta version is available to download now if you don't want to wait until iOS 16's general release to try the new features.

 Here's how you can customize your lock screen in iOS 16.